SefaliSabnam/Banking-App-Deployment/README.md

 ### Automated CI/CD Pipeline (Jenkins)
 1. **Infrastructure Provisioning:**
-   - Jenkins fetches the Terraform code and runs `terraform init`, `terraform plan`, and `terraform apply` to provision AWS resources (EC2, S3, and networking).
+   - Jenkins fetches the Terraform code and runs `terraform init`, `terraform plan`, and `terraform apply` to provision AWS resources (EC2, S3).

 2. **Building the Application:**
    - Jenkins retrieves the application code, builds the container image using Docker, and pushes it to Docker Hub.